oubiwann-unsupported/Telephus/README.rst

 The tests are included in the source code, so this should work even if you are not running it from the source checkout directory.

+Note that the unit tests are not pure unit tests, but rather functional and/or integration tests: they depend upon a running instance of Cassandra (they don't have network/db connections mocked yet).
+As such, you will see a great many errors if you attempt to run the tests without first having installed and started Cassandra.